nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API cancels a previously queued work if it has not yet been started.
+This API cancels queued work if it has not yet been started.
 If it has already started executing, it cannot be cancelled and `napi_generic_failure` will be returned.
 If successful, the `complete` callback will be invoked with a status value of `napi_cancelled`.
-The work should not be deleted before the `complete` callback invocation, even when it was successfully cancelled.
+The work should not be deleted before the `complete` callback invocation, even if it has been successfully cancelled.

 [Aynchronous Operations]: #n_api_asynchronous_operations